 - Drone Nationals

-- The Mini Quad Club: popular Facebook group where meetups and mods are discussed vehemently
+- The Mini Quad Club: a popular Facebook group where meetups and mods are discussed vehemently

 Along with drone racing leagues, there are plenty of user groups, meetups and other events that are taking place all over the US and Europe.